pencer-io/pencer-io.github.io/_posts/2021-03-15-ctf-thm-bofprep.md

 ## Conclusion

 For the remaining eight challenges you should be able to simply repeat the steps from above.
-By the time you've completed this room you really should be ready for your OCSP!
+By the time you've completed this room you really should be ready for your OCSP exam!
 Or just be really good at static buffer overflows.
 Either way this room is a great resource to help you improve you're skills.